duplico/gamequeer/README.rst

 The following operators are available:

 Unary operators (one operand, right-associative):

+`-`
-* `-`: Unary negation.
+    Unary negation.
 The right hand side is negated.
 The value of the expression is the negation of the right hand side.

+`!`
-* `!`: Logical NOT.
+    Logical NOT.
 The right hand side is negated.
 The value of the expression is 1 if the right hand side is equal to 0, and 0 otherwise.

 Binary operators (two operands):
+`=`
-* `=`: Numeric assignment.
+    Numeric assignment.
 The integer variable on the left hand side is assigned the value of the expression on the right hand side.

+`:=`
-* `:=`: String assignment.
+    String assignment.
 The string variable on the left hand side is assigned the value of the expression on the right hand side.

+`+`
-* `+`: Numeric addition.
+    Numeric addition.
 The left and right hand sides are added together.

+`-`
-* `-`: Numeric subtraction.
+    Numeric subtraction.
 The right hand side is subtracted from the left hand side.

+`*`
-* `*`: Numeric multiplication.
+    Numeric multiplication.
 The left and right hand sides are multiplied together.

+`/`
-* `/`: Numeric division.
+    Numeric division.
 The left hand side is divided by the right hand side.

+`%`
-* `%`: Numeric modulo.
+    Numeric modulo.
 The left hand side is divided by the right hand side, and the expression takes the value of the remainder.

+`==`
-* `==`: Numeric equality.
+    Numeric equality.
 The left and right hand sides are compared for equality.
 The value of the expression is 1 if they are equal, and 0 if they are not.

+`!=`
-* `!=`: Numeric inequality.
+    Numeric inequality.
 The left and right hand sides are compared for inequality.
 The value of the expression is 1 if they are not equal, and 0 if they are equal.

-* `>`, `>=`, `<`, and `<=`: Numeric comparison.
-The left and right hand sides are compared
+`>`, `>=`, `<`, and `<=`
-  for greater than, greater than or equal, less than, and less than or equal, respectively.
+    Numeric comparison.
+The left and right hand sides are compared for greater than, greater than or equal, less than, and less than or equal, respectively.
     The value of the expression is 1 if the comparison is true, and 0 if it is false.

+`&&`
-* `&&`: Logical AND.
+    Logical AND.
 The left and right hand sides are compared for truth.
 The value of the expression is 1 if both sides are true, and 0 if either side is false.
 Does NOT support short-circuit evaluation.

+`||`
-* `||`: Logical OR.
+    Logical OR.
 The left and right hand sides are compared for truth.
 The value of the expression is 1 if either side is true, and 0 if both sides are false.
 Does NOT support short-circuit evaluation.

 The following control structures are available:

+`if`
-* `if`: The `if` statement allows you to conditionally execute a block of code.
+    The `if` statement allows you to conditionally execute a block of code.
 The gqc syntax for `if` statements is similar to C. The `if` statement must be followed by a condition in parentheses, followed by the code to be executed if the condition is true.
     The code block may be a single command, or a block of commands enclosed in curly braces.
     The `if` statement may be followed by an optional `else` statement, which is executed if the condition is false.
 If the `else` statement is included, it must be followed by a code block.
 It's permitted to use an `else if` structure.

+`loop`
-* (NOT YET IMPLEMENTED) `loop`: The `loop` statement allows you to execute a block of code repeatedly.
+    The `loop` statement allows you to execute a block of code repeatedly.
 The loop statement must be followed by a command or a block of commands enclosed in curly braces, which will be executed repeatedly until a `break` statement.
     Note that there are no built-in conditionals for loops; you must implement it yourself with `if` statements.

+`break`
-* (NOT YET IMPLEMENTED) `break`: Exit the innermost loop.
+    Exit the innermost loop.

+`continue`
-* (NOT YET IMPLEMENTED) `continue`: Skip the rest of the current iteration of the innermost loop.
+    Skip the rest of the current iteration of the innermost loop.